Notebooks

 Say we have data points \( Z_1, Z_2, \ldots Z_n \), iidly distributed with common distribution $\mu$.
 As every schoolchild knows, the nonparametric maximum likelihood distribution here is the empirical distribution, \[ \hat{\mu}_n(z) \equiv \frac{1}{n}\sum_{i=1}^{n}{\delta_{Z_i}(z)} \] (If you're a physicist you'd rather write the summands as \( \delta(z-Z_i) \), big deal.)
 This is because any other distribution either puts probability mass on points which aren't observed (hence lowering the likelihood), or mis-allocates probability among the observed points (hence lowering the likelihood).

-Now suppose we think there ought to be some restriction on the distribution, and that this takes the form of some aspect of the distribution matching some function of a parameter: \[ \Expect{g(Z;\theta) = 0 \]
+Now suppose we think there ought to be some restriction on the distribution, and that this takes the form of some aspect of the distribution matching some function of a parameter: \[ \Expect{g(Z;\theta)} = 0 \]

 (In many cases, \( g(Z;\theta) = f(Z) - h(\theta) \), but some flexibility to allow for more complicated forms is harmless at this point.)
 How do we maximize likelihood, non-parametrically, while respecting this constraint?

 First, we need to recognize that it's still the case that putting any probability on un-observed values of $z$ just lowers the likelihood.
 So we are only interested in distributions which re-allocate probability among the $n$ data points.
 These can of course be given by $n$ numbers \( p_1, \ldots p_n \), with \( p_i \geq 0 \), \( \sum_{i=1}^{n}{p_i} = 1 \).
-Using Lagrange multipliers to turn the constrained problem into an unconstrained one, Now we have an optimization problem: \[ \max_{p_1, \ldots p_n, \theta}{\sum_{i=1}^{n}{\log{p_i}}} - \lambda \left( \sum_{i=1}^{n}{p_i} - 1 \right) - \gamma \sum_{i=1}^{n}{p_i g(Z_i;\theta)} \] Let's pretend that [[the angels]] have told us $\theta$ so we only need to maximize over the weights.
-Take derivatives and set them to zero at the optimum: \[ \frac{1}{\hat{p}_i} - \hat{\lambda} - \hat{gamma} g(Z_i;\theta) = 0 \]
+Using Lagrange multipliers to turn the constrained problem into an unconstrained one, we get \[ \max_{p_1, \ldots p_n, \theta}{\sum_{i=1}^{n}{\log{p_i}}} - \lambda \left( \sum_{i=1}^{n}{p_i} - 1 \right) - \gamma \sum_{i=1}^{n}{p_i g(Z_i;\theta)} \] Let's pretend that the angels have told us $\theta$ so we only need to maximize over the weights.
+Take derivatives and set them to zero at the optimum: \[ \frac{1}{\hat{p}_i} - \hat{\lambda} - \hat{\gamma} g(Z_i;\theta) = 0 \]

 (Here ends the nap-time during which I am writing this; updates to follow, inshallah.)